Pokémon X and Y: Connectivity to other devices

 Along with the many additions that X and Y introduced, various improvements to the communication features were also implemented.
 Using the Player Search System (PSS), players can encounter and keep track of various online players, including strangers, allowing them to easily initiate battles or trades.
 The Holo Caster allows the player to receive messages and updates from NPCs via StreetPass and SpotPass.
 Wonder Trade is a new trading feature which allows players to trade one of their Pokémon in exchange for a random one from another player.
 Other features include O-Powers, temporary powers that can increase stats and can be exchanged with other players, and improvements to the Global Trade System, allowing players to request Pokémon they have not encountered.
 At certain points in the game, players will be able to take in-game screenshots, which they can then share on the Pokémon Global Link website.

 Pokémon Bank is an optional paid cloud storage service that allows players to store up to 3,000 Pokémon online to be shared amongst whichever physical or downloaded copies of the games they own.
-Another application called Poké Transporter allows players to upload Pokémon owned in Pokémon Black, White, Black 2, and White 2 to Bank, which can then be imported into X and Y. There are plans to use these applications for future games in the series.
-These applications, announced for release on 27 December 2013, were postponed to 5 February 2014, due to the volume of traffic on the Nintendo Network service.
+Another application called Poké Transporter allows players to upload Pokémon owned in Pokémon Black, White, Black 2, and White 2 to Bank, which can then be imported into X and Y. These applications, announced for release on 27 December 2013, were postponed to 5 February 2014, due to the volume of traffic on the Nintendo Network service.
+Pokémon Bank will be shutting down on 26 February 2027, almost four years after the closure of the Nintendo eShop on the WiiU and 3DS.

 Plot

 Setting

-X and Y take place in the Kalos region.
+X and Y take place in the Kalos Region.
 The player begins their adventure in Vaniville Town, located in the lower right point of the star-shaped region.
 The large, circular city just north of center is Lumiose City.